SoK: Rowhammer on Commodity Operating Systems: Rowhammer Attacks

 \mypara{\texttt{fork}} It is a system call, by which a (parent) process can create a new child process.
 Similar to the invoking process, the child process has its own kernel structures, such as \texttt{struct task\_struct} and \texttt{struct cred}.
 Among the structures, \texttt{struct cred} is {of interest to an attacker}, as it stores the user id of a process. {An attacker can} repeatedly invoke \texttt{fork} to create a large number of processes and thus sprays the memory with sensitive structures, with the hope that some \texttt{struct cred} will be placed next to the attacker pages in aggressor rows~\cite{cheng2019cattmew,zhang2020pthammer}.

-\mypara{WebGL} It is a JavaScript API for web developers to accelerate 2D and 3D images rendering {in} mainstream browsers.
-WebGL reserves a memory cache pool for storing free textures and the pool contains {2048} pages.
+\mypara{WebGL} It is a JavaScript API for web developers to accelerate 2D and 3D graphics rendering {in} mainstream browsers.
+WebGL reserves a memory cache pool for {processing textures in integrated GPUs}, and the pool contains {2048} pages.
 To prevent vulnerable pages of textures from being freed to the pool, GLitch~\cite{frigo2018grand} releases 2048 previously-allocated textures to the pool.
 Right after releasing vulnerable textures, it applies for a large memory allocation of target JavaScript objects \texttt{ArrayObjects}.
-Thus, some \texttt{ArrayObjects} can reuse the freed vulnerable texture pages and thus can be corrupted by rowhammer.
+Thus, some \texttt{ArrayObjects} are predicted to reuse the freed vulnerable texture pages and thus corrupted by rowhammer.

 \mypara{Page deduplication} To improve memory utilization, a running system merges physical pages that have the same content, coined as page deduplication.
-Particularly, this feature benefits {CSPs} as it allows {CSPs} to run more VMs with the same {amount of} physical memory.
+This feature allows {cloud service providers} to run more VMs with the same {amount of} physical memory.
 To abuse this feature, the attacker crafts an attacker page at a specified vulnerable page.
 This page has the same content {as the} target sensitive page of another {VM} in a cloud setting.
-Thus, the underlying VM monitor is lured into merging the two pages into the attacker-specified page~\cite{razavi2016flip}.
-While this feature is not always available in commodity systems (e.g., Linux), it is a default-on feature in windows 10 and has been successfully abused by Bosman et al.~\cite{bosman2016dedup}.
+Thus, the underlying KVM hypervisor is lured into merging the two pages into the attacker-specified page~\cite{razavi2016flip}.
+Similarly, Bosman et al.~\cite{bosman2016dedup} abused this feature for rowhammer attacks against Microsoft Edge browser.
+However, this feature has been disabled in commodity systems~\cite{win10,redhat}, defeating rowhammer attacks exploiting this feature~\cite{razavi2016flip,bosman2016dedup,hong2019terminal}.